-In addition to elective deferrals and employer contributions to a SIMPLE IRA, you may make regular IRA contributions for yourself to a Traditional IRA or, if you are eligible, to a Roth IRA, up to the lesser of \$7,000 for 2025 or 100% of compensation.
-If you are married and file a joint return, you may also contribute up to an additional \$7,000 for 2025 (but not over 100% of joint compensation) to a Traditional IRA or, if you are eligible, to a Roth IRA established for your spouse.
+In addition to elective deferrals and employer contributions to a SIMPLE IRA, you may make regular IRA contributions for yourself to a Traditional IRA or, if you are eligible, to a Roth IRA, up to the lesser of \$5,500 for 2013 or 100% of compensation.
+You may also contribute up to an additional \$5,500 for 2013 (but not over 100% of joint compensation) to a Traditional IRA or, if you are eligible, to a Roth IRA established for your spouse.
 You may not make these other IRA contributions to your SIMPLE IRA.
 In addition, Traditional and Roth IRA participants and their spouses who are age 50 or older may contribute an additional amount above the maximum contribution amount.
-For 2025, this additional or "catch-up" amount is \$1,000 each for the participant and spouse.
-Some of the amounts set forth in this paragraph are subject to adjustment and any changes to these amounts for 2026 will be published by the IRS toward the end of 2025.
+For 2013, this additional or "catch-up" amount is \$1,000 each for the participant and spouse.
+The amounts set forth in this paragraph are subject to adjustment and any changes to these amounts for 2014 will be published by the IRS towards the end of 2013.

 Traditional IRA contributions may be deducted from gross income on your Federal income tax returns subject to certain limits.
-If you are an "active participant" in your employer's SIMPLE Plan (or you or your spouse is an active participant in another employer-sponsored retirement plan), your ability to deduct your regular and spousal IRA contributions is phased out if your modified adjusted gross income ("MAGI") on your Federal income tax returns exceeds certain limits.
+If you are an "active participant" in your employer's SIMPLE Plan, your ability to deduct your regular and spousal IRA contributions is phased out if your modified adjusted gross income ("MAGI") on your Federal income tax returns exceeds certain limits.
 You are an "active participant" in your employer's SIMPLE Plan for any year in which elective deferrals or employer contributions are added to your SIMPLE IRA.
 If your spouse is not an "active participant," Traditional IRA contributions made by or on behalf of your spouse may be deducted if your joint adjusted gross income does not exceed certain limits.
-See IRS Publication 590-A, "Contributions to Individual Retirement Arrangements (IRAs)," for more specific information.
+See IRS Publication 590, "Individual Retirement Arrangements," for more specific information.